 The program aim is to create awareness among all travelers that the privilege of traveling provides them with a unique opportunity to learn more about our common home – planet earth, the wonder of its natural beauty, its diverse people, cultures and heritage – and in the process to foster mutual respect, understanding and appreciation with each person they encounter.

 IIPT is approaching each country adjacent to the world’s three Great Falls: Victoria, Niagara and Iguassu Falls requesting that they dedicate an IIPT International Peace Park adjacent to the Falls in their respective countries in support of the UN International Year of Sustainable Tourism for Development and a “Culture of Peace and Sustainability through Tourism.”

-The dedications will take place on 16 September 2017 sending a message of “Peace and Hope for the Future” around the world as global leaders come together at the UN General Assembly in New York and just prior to the start of the IIPT Global Summit on Sustainable Tourism for Development and Peace being co-organized with the UN World Tourism Organization (UNWTO).
+The dedications will take place by sending a message of “Peace and Hope for the Future” around the world as global leaders come together at the UN General Assembly in New York and just prior to the start of the IIPT Global Summit on Sustainable Tourism for Development and Peace being co-organized with the UN World Tourism Organization (UNWTO).